Italian with Spanish (BA)

 This course (25% Spanish) focuses principally on Italian language, culture, and literature but also allows you to gain expertise in another European language.
-Each year this course offers three Italian components (one in Italian language and two other modules in Italian of a cultural and/or literary nature).
+In each year you will take an Italian language module at the appropriate level and at least two modules on language, literature, translation, culture, politics and history from an Italian or cross-cultural perspective.
 You will study Italian language at the appropriate level: beginners, intermediate or advanced in each year of the degree.
 In your intermediate and final year you can choose from a range of advanced modules in the department and, in the final year, you can choose to research a dissertation if you wish.

 We will track your progress through language assignments, essays, presentations, portfolio submissions and examinations (written and oral).
 Throughout your course you will receive detailed, personalised feedback to help you to improve your skills.